Sulbutiamine (Arcalion) Guide: Benefits, Dosage, Side Effects

-Indirect positive effects of Sulbutamine are that it makes you feel less anxious, relief from shyness, social phobias, helps reduce body weight and even erectile dysfunction (this one is questionable).
+Indirect positive effects of Sulbutamine are: it makes you feel less anxious, relief from shyness, social phobias, helps reduce body weight and even erectile dysfunction (this one is questionable).

 Sulbutamine is also used for a treatment of depression and as a motivation booster.

-Desired effects are sensitively related to the proper dose of Sulbutiamine.
+Desired effects are sensitively related to a proper dose of Sulbutiamine.

-One might be interested in Sulbutiamine additional effect which can be really useful – it is an improvement of erectile dysfunction.
+One might be interested in Sulbutiamine additional effect which can be really useful – an improvement of erectile dysfunction.

-As there are no clinical examinations which can reliably confirm or dispel this effect, there was a series of studies which confirm the effectiveness of Sulbutiamine for erectile dysfunction (you may know about these researches from here).
+As there are no clinical examinations which can reliably confirm or dispel this effect, there was a series of studies which confirm an effectiveness of Sulbutiamine for erectile dysfunction (you may know about these studies from here).

 50% of test audience actually confirmed that taking Sulbutiamine during 30 (thirty) consecutive days indeed made them feel much better in the context of this topic.

-This effect can probably be related to Sulbutiamine impact on energy-boosting, poor circulation and in such a way improving blood supply to different organs.
+This effect can probably be related to the impact of Sulbutiamine on energy-boosting and poor circulation.

 Sulbutiamine Right Dosage